 The above principle of flatness is applicable in general to all which is the beauty of Physics.
 Even if life of Physicists are not mean or easy by any means it is not a bug in jaggery. (or is it?)
 By studying little variations in these flatness we come to know about new phenomena and new forces and mysteries of nature.
 One challenge in such task is how to deal with any prevalent inconsistencies. **

 So light travels the shortest path.
 A shortest path is that where time taken is the shortest among different neighboring path, if we are considering homogeneous or isotropic medium.
-(I am not sure if such is also valid for the contrary)
+I am not sure if such is also valid for the contrary.

-In free-space under all conditions of arbitrariness (such as changing frames of reference, changing wavelength, frequency, energy and so on) speed of light is a fixed value of c = 2.99 x 10^8 m/s.
-Refractive index is always greater than 1.0 reflecting a condition that speed is always less than c and density of the medium is higher than that in free-space.
+In free-space under all conditions of arbitrariness, such as changing frames of reference, changing wavelength, frequency, energy and so on, speed of light is a fixed value of c = 2.99 x 10^8 m/s.
+Refractive index is always greater than 1.0, reflecting a condition that speed is always less than c, and density of the medium is higher than that in free-space.
 As mentioned in the beginning density is optical density which is different from matter density, m/v.

 This extremum principle is known as Fermat’s Principle.
 This leads to the law of refraction known as Snell’s law: given as; n1/n2 = v1/v2 = lambda1/lambda2 = sin i / sin r, where the incidence is occuring in media 1, given by n1 and r is refraction occuring in medium 2, given by n2.

 In other words the speeds reduce in ratio of the refractive indices of optical media.

-I tried to derive the conditions mathematically from geometric consideration although I am half-way.
-The diagram that occurred to me turns out to be same as the one Ibn’s manuscript possesses.
-(Although I didn’t look at it ever before, I am stuck by the fact why should I consider perpendiculars in the original and refracted path of the light ray, as opposed to any other possible intercepts, that’s when I started researching more when I understood the fact known as Huygen’s Principle which makes spherical waves propagation.
+I tried to derive the conditions mathematically from geometric consideration, although I am half-way.
+The diagram that occurred to me, turns out to be same as the one Ibn’s manuscript possesses.
+Although I didn’t look at it ever before, I am stuck by the fact why should I consider perpendiculars in the original and refracted path of the light ray, as opposed to any other possible intercepts, that’s when I started researching more when I understood the fact known as Huygen’s Principle which makes spherical waves propagation.